microsoft/slg-covid-bot/index.md

 Here, you will find useful resources to leverage Microsoft technology to help your organization effectively address the situation.

 Microsoft will publish updates, changes, and more resources as they become available.
-These are the resources we have
+At this time, we are getting many requests for help to get accurate information out by all means.
+One of the  most effective and efficient way is to implement a bot on your website.
+Visitors can interact with the bot without having to comb through FAQs, and hopefully find the information they need without resorting to calling your call center.

+Here are the options to deploy a bot and links to the code and instructions.
+These are the **quickest and easiest** options available.

 ### Markdown